Click a title to expand details. Peer-reviewed papers and preprints are on the Publications page.

 Done in collaboration with Michael Chen, Maximillian Chuang, and Praneel Varshney.

-This project placed in the Top 15 at TartanHacks.
+Award: Top 15 at TartanHacks.

 Eco Bin aimed at enhancing environmental sustainability by automatically sorting waste into recycling, compost, and trash.
 It utilized two types of sensors: a camera for computer vision and a depth camera to detect the shape of objects.
 Leveraging this data along with a custom-built deep learning model, the robotic trash can accurately classified 80% of tested objects, achieving a 95% accuracy on the training dataset.
 This software was integrated with a hardware solution that would automatically process and sort the respective waste.